 Megan Joy Rials holds her Juris Doctor and Graduate Diploma in Comparative Law from the Louisiana State University Paul M. Hebert Law Center and works as a research attorney in Baton Rouge, Louisiana.
-She is currently working toward an online Master of Arts in Apologetics (cultural track) from Houston Baptist University.
-Her work has previously been published in An Unexpected Journal and the Louisiana Law Review, where she served as Production Editor for Volume 77.
-She attends Jefferson Baptist Church with her family, and her main apologetics interests lie in storytelling of all mediums, fantasy literature, and the work of the Inklings, particularly C. S. Lewis and Dorothy Sayers.
+She is currently working toward an online Master of Arts in Apologetics (cultural track) from Houston Christian University.
+She is a Board member of and regular contributor to An Unexpected Journal, and she also serves as Content Editor of the Leadership Council for the Society for Women of Letters.
+Her work has also been published in the theology journal Perichoresis and the Louisiana Law Review, where she served as Production Editor for Volume 77.
+She attends Jefferson Baptist Church with her family, and her main apologetics interests lie in storytelling of all mediums, fantasy literature, the theology of suffering, the function of memory in spiritual development, and the work of the Inklings, particularly C. S. Lewis and Dorothy Sayers.

 Megan Joy Rials, “Diana Prince, Apologist?
 Salvation and the Great Commission in Wonder Woman,” An Unexpected Journal: Superheroes 4, no. 2.
 (Summer 2021), 2-32.